 Circle of support – While treatment was brutal on her body, Danielle kept her spirits high by staying connected to her field hockey teammates over the summer, cheering them on during summer league.
 Danielle was able to participate her junior year as team manager for varsity field hockey.
 She is hoping her graft is healed enough to participate as a varsity hockey player her senior year.
 Her coaches and the field hockey community have been an incredible source of support.
 They visit her often and have held fundraisers to help relieve the family’s financial burden.
 Danielle is supported by her incredible family.
 In addition to Wendy, Danielle’s father, Kurt, and siblings Steven and Allison, play crucial roles in Danielle’s treatment and recovery.

-Latest battle – On September 3rd, 2019– the first day of school– Danielle underwent another surgery to remove the tumor and a portion of her ulna.
+Next battle – On September 3rd, 2019– the first day of school– Danielle underwent another surgery to remove the tumor and a portion of her ulna.
 They grafted a cadaver bone that will hopefully heal in a year.
 The surgery was very long and intense, lasting twelve hours.
 The cancer was still alive and present after eight rounds of chemotherapy and 21 days of radiation treatment.
 However, they were able to remove it all with clear margins.
 Danielle started back on her chemotherapy regimen in October is finished her chemotherapy at the beginning of February and had clean scans at the end of February 2020 and, most recently, July 2020.
-She has now been declared cancer free!
+She was declared cancer free.

 Danielle has received so much love and support from her sports community, friends, family, the local community, and neighbors.
-This has truly helped her and her family get through this tremendously difficult year.
+This has truly helped her and her family get through these tremendously difficult years.
+Updates can be found on a page created by a loving friend – Danielle’s Go Fund Me page.